alishabansal02/Netflix-content-analytics-dashboard/README.md

 ## About

-Prepared by **[Your Name]**, Data Analytics Consultant.
+Prepared by **Alisha Bansal**, Data Analytics Consultant.
 See Section 15 of the PDF report for full bio and contact details.